ibm-granite-community/granite-code-cookbook/README.md

 - Keep in mind a specific user persona when writing a recipe.
 Rather than writing for a general audience, can you imagine that one specific user would find the recipe valueable from beginning to end?
 - Let's take an iterative approach to the development of this Cookbook
 - Expect that over time, recipes will be split, merged, made uniform, deprecated, replace, or deleted.
+- The `granite-cookbooks` org is not the place to host OSS "code" other than what is directy visible in the recipes and simple utility functions.